-A balancing act of sorts, finding the happy medium between keeping a CPU cool yet allowing it to process huge clusters of information is at the core of this relationship.
+A balancing act of sorts, finding the happy middle ground between keeping a CPU cool yet allowing it to process huge chunks of information, is at the core of this relationship.

 Heat and the CPU go hand in hand.
-As the brain of the PC, it is responsible for an enormous number of computations every second.
+As the brain of the PC, it is responsible for a massive number of computations every second.
 Such power invariably equates to rising temperatures.
 Just like an elite athlete’s body temperature rising as they reach the pinnacle of human physical prowess, the CPU’s power consistently results in the device getting hot and bothered.

 So, what can you do to lower your CPU’s temperature?
 It may surprise you to hear that the answer is quite a lot.
-In our guide, we will walk you through the simplest methods to ensure your CPU stays nice and cool.
+In our guide, we will walk you through the simplest methods to make sure that your CPU stays nice and cool.

 Rid Your PC Of Dust

-Our primary target when we talk of keeping a PC clean is the fans, whose very role is to keep temperatures down.
-Dust and particle build-up can not only cause the blades to rotate slower (or worse, completely stall) but can also land on crucial components, such as the CPU, obstructing the dissipation of heat.
+Our primary target when we talk about keeping a PC clean is the fans, whose very role is to keep temperatures low.
+Dust and particle build-up can not only cause the blades to rotate slower – or worse, to stall completely – but can also land on crucial components, such as the CPU, obstructing the dissipation of heat.

-The easiest way to resolve the problem is to invest in a canister or two of compressed air and regularly go to town on your fans.
+The easiest way to solve the problem is to invest in a canister or two of compressed air and regularly go to town on your fans.
 These include the CPU fan, case fans, and dedicated fan on the power supply unit (PSU).
-Do the same do your components, especially the area of motherboard around the CPU.
+Do the same to your components, especially the area of motherboard around the CPU.

 Remember to turn off your PC before opening it up, and ensure you use the canned air in a well-ventilated space, so the dust doesn’t merely end up back inside the machine.
 Leave a decent amount of space between the nozzle of the can and the fans to avoid damaging them.